rozdoum/social-app-android/README.md

 =============

 ## Summary
-This application demonstrates the example of social components as posts, likes, comments, watchers and etc. It based on firebase and used such firebase features as database, storage and authentication.
-Our app shows the work of firebase queries.
-For example data pagination, filter data by author.
-Also here is the example of working with firebase transaction for counting likes, watchers, comments.
-It is great example of material design.
-You can see the friendly animation by opening screens of details and user profile.
+This application is a pattern of social components comprising posts, likes, comments, views, and others that can be used for Android application development.
+It is Firebase-based  and uses such Firebase features as the database, storage, and authentication.
+Our app has Firebase queries implemented in it, i.e. data pagination, filtering data by an author.
+As well, it is the example of working with Firebase transaction for counting likes, views, and comments.
+Our application is the great example of material design.
+The user-friendly animation guides a person by opening screens of details and a user profile.

 ### Current build

-The most recent app version is available on [Google Play](https://play.google.com/store/apps/details?id=com.rozdoum.socialcomponents)
+The latest app version is available on [Google Play](https://play.google.com/store/apps/details?id=com.rozdoum.socialcomponents)

  <!-- ### Full showcase of application -->

  <!-- [App video should be here](https://) -->

 ## Blog posts
-### Getting started - opening the app
+### Getting Started — Opening the App

 Implemented elements and features:

-* Hiding Toolbar when list is scrolling down and showing it again when it’s scrolling up.
+* Hiding Toolbar when the post list is scrolling down and showing it again when it’s scrolling up.
 * RecyclerView with CardViews
 * Float Action Button
 * Snack Bar for messages
-* Refresh screen
+* Refresh a screen
-* Loading posts by parts (Progress bar in the bottom of the screen for loading next part of posts)
+* Loading posts by parts (Progress bar in the bottom of the screen for loading the next portion of posts)

 ![main_screen](https://cloud.githubusercontent.com/assets/2683612/24905715/849ca6d2-1ebd-11e7-8684-2568c9f665ad.gif)